 In fact, 4 years ago, someone showed me how to make lasagna and despite the fact that I’m smiling, I felt stressed, and completely out of my comfort zone.
 Everyone has their likes and dislikes, for instance, I’m very keen on eating, but I can’t stand cooking, chopping, boiling, frying, baking, squeezing, grating, mixing or washing up.

 How about you?
 What are your pet hates?

 English – Spanish expressions.
 Yep, everything is lost in translation!

 It is widely accepted that using formal expressions and phrases, in both written and oral contexts, is a little more difficult than using informal expressions and phrases.
 Wouldn´t you agree?
-However, as the well-known saying goes: ”Practice makes perfect!”
+However, as the well-known saying goes: ”Practise makes perfect!”
 So, with this in mind, why not try a few exercises from the Flo-Joe website.

 A culture vulture is a type of person who is keen on city breaks, visiting museums and art galleries, reading about history and culture and generally getting to know information about how other people lived, live and will live.
 So, are you a culture vulture?

 You must be logged in to post a comment.